vybu/externalize-lodash/README.md

 import get from 'lodash.get'
 ```

-As your project grows and depends on different libraries, some of them them will use different lodash helpers, imported in a different way.
+As your project grows and depends on different libraries, some of them will use different lodash helpers, imported in a different way.
 As a result **your bundle will sometimes include lodash multiple times**, even if you have it defined it as external in webpack `lodash: "_"` (this covers only one case).

  So the only way to prevent it from being included into your bundle is use [externals function](https://webpack.js.org/configuration/externals/#function) which handles all cases.
 That's exactly what this package does.